1. Home

 8.5 Support contractual requirements (e.g., Intellectual Property (IP) ownership, code escrow, liability, warranty, End-User License Agreement (EULA), Service Level Agreements (SLA))

 ISC2 CSSLP exam questions and practice test are the best ways to get fully prepared.
 Study4exam's trusted preparation material consists of both practice questions and practice test.
-To pass the actual Certified Secure Software Lifecycle Professional CSSLP exam on the first attempt, you need to put in hard work on these ISC2 CSSLP questions that provide updated information about the entire exam syllabus.
+To pass the actual Certified Secure Software Lifecycle Professional CSSLP exam on the first attempt, you need to put in hard work on these questions as they cover all updated ISC2 CSSLP exam topics included in the official syllabus.
 Besides studying actual questions, you should take the ISC2 CSSLP practice test for self-assessment and actual exam simulation.
 Revise actual exam questions and remove your mistakes with the Certified Secure Software Lifecycle Professional CSSLP exam practice test.
-Online and windows-based formats of the CSSLP exam practice test are available for self-assessment.
+Online and Windows-based formats of the CSSLP exam practice test are available for self-assessment.